citp/privacy-policy-historical/i/is/isp/ispreview.co.uk.md

-> *The following text is extracted and transformed from the ispreview.co.uk privacy policy that was archived on 2006-12-06.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20061206014511id_/http%3A//www.ispreview.co.uk/policy.shtml) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the ispreview.co.uk privacy policy that was archived on 2007-12-13.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071213230552id_/http%3A//www.ispreview.co.uk/policy.shtml) for the most accurate reproduction.*

-# ISPreview UK - Internet Service Provider Information Source
+# ISPreview UK - Independent Internet Service Provider Information Source

 Privacy Statement for ISPreview